RKNF404/chromium-harden/SETUP_GUIDE.md

 #### Epiphany (WebkitGTK)

 WebkitGTK is the (I think) official Webkit port to Linux.
 It shares many of the same feaures of regular Webkit, sans some stuff that are iOS/MacOS/Apple specific.
-It is the only browser to support proper sandboxing in Flatpak but said sandboxing is notably weaker than chromium.
+It is the only browser to support proper sandboxing in Flatpak but said sandboxing is notably weaker than native (non-flatpak, non-snap) chromium.

 ### Android Webview Browsers